microsoft/vscode-docs/docs/extensions/debugging-extensions.md

 * Running and debugging an extension
 * Publishing an extension

 We suggest you start your extension by scaffolding out the basic files.
 You can use the `yo code` Yeoman generator to do this and we cover the details in the [extension generator](/docs/extensions/yocode.md) topic.
 The generator will ensure everything is set up so you have a great development experience.

-The following sections assume you used the Yeoman extension generator to create an extension project with the appropriate `launch.json` and `task.json`.
+> **Note**: The following sections assume you used the `yo code` Yeoman extension generator to create an extension project with the appropriate `launch.json` and `task.json`.

-## Running and Debugging your Extension
+## Running and Debugging your extension

 You can easily run your extension under the debugger by pressing `F5`.
 This opens a new VS Code window with your extension loaded.
 Output from your extension shows up in the `Debug Console`.
 You can set break points, step through your code, and inspect variables either in the `Debug` view or the `Debug Console`.